 (#6645)If the peer AP is operating as an EMA AP, an EHT non-AP STA should follow the procedure described in 11.1.3.8.3 (Discovery of a nontransmitted BSSID profile) for efficient discovery during scanning and to save power after association.

 An EHT AP shall not assign an AID value of 2007 to any STA.

-An EHT AP (#11044)(#11045)shall set the EHT Operation Information Present subfield to 1 to announce an EHT BSS operating channel width through the EHT Operation Information field that is different from the BSS operating channel width that it announces to non-EHT non-AP STAs in the same Management frame if the EHT BSS operating channel width includes at least one punctured 20 MHz subchannel and/or if the announced EHT BSS operating channel width is 320 MHz.
-Otherwise, the EHT AP shall set the EHT Operation Information Present subfield to 0.
+An EHT AP operating in 5 or 6 GHz band (#11044)(#11045)shall set the EHT Operation Information Present subfield to 1 to announce to EHT non-AP STAs an BSS operating channel width through the EHT Operation Information field that is different from the BSS operating channel width(s) that it announces to non-EHT non-AP STAs in the same Management frame if the BSS operating channel width announced to EHT non-AP STAs includes at least one punctured 20 MHz subchannel and/or is 320 MHz.
+Otherwise, the EHT AP shall set the EHT Operation Information Present subfield to 0. (#11061)

-(#4167)An EHT AP shall announce the BSS operating channel width in the HE Operation element with the following restriction:
+If a BSS operating channel width is announced in the EHT Operation element, then the announced BSS operating channel width is the EHT BSS operating channel width.
+If a BSS operating channel width is not announced in the EHT Operation element,

-The announced BSS operating channel width in the HE Operation element is the (#7364)maximum width (#5111)including the primary channel without covering any punctured 20 MHz subchannel (#4169)indicated in the Disabled Subchannel Bitmap field in the EHT Operation element as defined in 35.16.2 (Preamble puncturing operation(#1086)(#1667)(#2148)(#2147)).
+In 6 GHz band, the HE BSS operating channel width announced in the HE Operation element is the EHT BSS operating channel width

+In 5 GHz band, the HE BSS operating channel width announced by the combination of the HT and VHT Operation element or announced by the combination of the HT and HE operation element with VHT Operation Information field is the EHT BSS operating channel width

+In 2.4 GHz band, the HE BSS operating channel width announced in the HT operation element is the EHT BSS operating channel width (#11062)

+The announced HE BSS operating channel width by an EHT AP shall not be 80+80 MHz. (#11062)

+If a BSS operating channel width is announced in the EHT Operation element, then an EHT AP shall announce the BSS operating channel width(s) to non-EHT non-AP STAs with the following restrictions:

-The announced BSS operating channel width in HE Operation element is no more than the BSS operating channel width in the EHT Operation element (#4168)and the corresponding BSS shall not operate as an 80+80 MHz BSS.
+The announced BSS operating channel width(s) to non-EHT non-AP STAs are less than the BSS operating channel width in the EHT Operation element and the corresponding BSS shall not operate as an 80+80 MHz BSS.

+If the Disabled Subchannel Bitmap field in the EHT Operation element is present, the announced BSS operating channel width to non-EHT non-AP STAs is the (#7364)maximum width including the primary channel without covering any punctured 20 MHz subchannel indicated in the Disabled Subchannel Bitmap field in the EHT Operation element as defined in 35.16.2 (Preamble puncturing operation(#1086)(#1667)(#2148)(#2147)).(#11063)

+(#11063)